 A significant step-up from the previous models mentioned, the 4.3kW AERO Series Premium Reverse Cycle Inverter air Conditioner retails for $1,675.
 Although the much more powerful 7.1kW alternative is often available for less than $2,000, but it can be found for less than $2,000 at Appliances Online.
 Its features include mild-dry cooling, a quiet mode, a 24-hour auto timer and all the usual goodies you come to expect in a Panasonic unit.
 It operates at 49 decibels, which is about the level of a bird chirping.
 Think of the lovely magpies calling to their young in the morning.

-For about $50 less than the Panasonic above, the Daikin here packs in 100 watts more, bringing it to 7.1kW.
+For about the same price as the Panasonic above, the Daikin here also packs in 7.1kW (FTXM71Q).
 Like the model previously mentioned, it features Coanda Airflow, as well as 2-Area Intelligent Eye.
 It also features an advanced (wait for it) ‘titanium apatite photocatalytic’ air-purifying filter.
 These filters help to rid the air of nasty bacteria and viruses along with mould and other odours.

 It operates at 49 decibels, which is comparable to the Panasonic model above.
 Air conditioning is more than just blowing cold air in your face – it’s about cleaning the air around you – and this Daikin model does it very effectively.
 It comes with the optional extra of Wi-Fi to interact with a smartphone app for a one-stop command centre.

 Air conditioners under $3,000

 At the higher-end of the spectrum, both Daikin and Panasonic pack a punch in full-bore cooling – and heating – power.